SSH File Transfer Protocol: SFTP client

 The term SFTP can also refer to Secure file transfer program, a command-line program that implements the client part of this protocol.
 As an example, the sftp program supplied with OpenSSH implements this.

 Some implementations of the scp program support both the SFTP and SCP protocols to perform file transfers, depending on what the server supports.
+The scp program supplied with OpenSSH 9.0 and higher defaults to using SFTP.

 SFTP server

 Some FTP server implementations implement the SFTP protocol; however, outside of dedicated file servers, SFTP protocol support is usually provided by an SSH server implementation, as it shares the default port of 22 with other SSH services.
 SFTP implementations may include an SSH protocol implementation to leverage integration of SSH connection details with preexisting FTP server access controls, where an alternative SSH server is tolerable or where alternative ports may be used.
 An SSH-2 server which supports subsystems may be leveraged to keep a uniform SSH implementation while enhancing access controls with third party software, at the cost of fine-grained integration with connection details, and SSH-1 compatibility.